Katie Holmes Looks ‘Unrecognizable’ In Edgy Makeover After Jamie Foxx Split

 “I’m proud to be named the 2019 Ambassador for McHappy Day and I’m really looking forward to being in Australia for this important event.
 McHappy Day raises funds for Ronald McDonald House Charities, ultimately helping to keep families together while their sick or injured child undergoes treatment.
 I can only imagine how much that helps the child and reduces the impact on the family unit.”

-This means that Katie will be planning a trip to Australia, where the event will be held in November, and the getaway could be just what the actress needs to help take her mind off of her recent break up with Jamie.
+This means that Katie will be planning a trip to Australia, where the event will be held in November, and the getaway could be just what the actress needs to help take her mind off of her recent breakup with Jamie.

 Meanwhile, it seems that Katie Holmes will have no problem keeping herself busy in the coming months as she also has three movies that are set to be released, including Brahms: The Boy II, The Secret, and Coda.